Domain formation and structural stabilities in mixed-species Coulomb crystals induced by sympathetically cooled highly charged ions: Introduction

 Electronic transitions in cold trapped ions are vital as frequency reference for optical clocks, which are finding a growing number of applications in high-precision spectroscopy and tests of fundamental physics~\cite{Huntemann2016, Gerginov2010, Keller2019, Mehlstaeubler2018, Pyka2014, Keller2015PhD}.
 The high binding energy of the outer electrons in HCIs allows for extremely narrow electronic transitions also in the extreme ultraviolet range~\cite{Nauta2021} and confers them an innate low sensitivity to external fields~\cite{Kozlov2018}.
 HCIs possess many intraconfiguration, forbidden optical transitions of various multiplicities.
 This makes them attractive candidates for a next generation of optical clocks~\cite{Derevianko2012, Dzuba2012,yudin_magnetic-dipole_2014,Sahoo2018} with a fractional frequency uncertainty of less than $10^{-19}$, and offering transitions with much enlarged sensitivity to a time variation of the fine-structure constant $\alpha$ \cite{berengut_electron-hole_2011,berengut_highly_2012,berengut_optical_2012}, this also including hydrogen-like systems \cite{schiller_hydrogenlike_2007}.
-Moreover, accurate tests of bound-state quantum electrodynamics can be performed on hydrogen-like, helium-like and lithium-like HCIs with high atomic number~$Z$~\cite{Indelicato2019}.
+Moreover, accurate tests of bound-state quantum electrodynamics can be performed on hydrogen-like, helium-like and lithium-like HCIs with high atomic number~$Z$~\cite{shabaev_stringent_2018, HCI_Safronova_2018, Indelicato2019, Loetzsch2024}.

 Lacking allowed optical transitions, sympathetic cooling of highly charged ions (HCIs) was introduced \cite{Schmoeger2015} in order to expand the range of species having forbidden transitions amenable for frequency metrology.
 In combination with quantum logic \cite{schmidt_spectroscopy_2005}, coherent laser spectroscopy of HCIs, algorithmic cooling and an optical clock based on Ar$^{13+}$ were recently demonstrated \cite{Micke2018,King2021,King2022}.
 Sympathetic cooling of HCIs is realized in mixed-species Coulomb crystals.

-As any other trapped ion species, HCIs are affected by motional relativistic time dilation, motional shifts due to anomalous heating, and micromotion, potentially limiting clock accuracy~\cite{Berkeland1998, Keller2015, Keller2019, Stark2021}.
+Like any other trapped ion species, HCIs are subject to relativistic time dilation shifts caused by their thermal secular motion and the corresponding intrinsic micromotion, which are leading contributions in the uncertainty budget of trapped ion optical clocks~\cite{Keller2015, Keller2019, Yeh2019, King2022}.
+Additional uncertainties in time dilation may arise from anomalous heating and excess micromotion due to stray fields or RF phase shifts~\cite{Berkeland1998, Brownnutt2015}.